shuqiz/Week7/README.md

 2. XSS Attack

-Cookie associated with the current document can be easily hacked by inserting script in a post.
+Cookie associated with the current document can be easily hacked by inserting script on a post.

 To recreate: type <script>alert(document.cookie);</script> in your post